The message I listened to today in the online Chapel Street Church service was about the prayer Jesus prayed for us in

 In the context, it seems, the translators used the second meaning: the Spirit told Peter to go without hesitation (without over-judging and vacillating).
 Other translations use the following phrases: “doubting nothing”; “without misgivings”; and without “worry”.
 We might say that the Spirit told him to go without overthinking it, without questioning or without judging (to go with an open mind).

 It strikes me that this is the way, perhaps, that we should approach our differences in the Church (universal).
 We should not overthink those differences.
-We should remain open and refrain from jumping to conclusions and digging in on our differences.
+We should remain open and refrain from jumping to conclusions and digging in on our differences, especially without an open mind to consider the reasons the differences.

 Jesus, himself, called Peter and told Peter he would be the rock on which Jesus would build his church.
 Peter naturally would have felt divinely endorsed by Jesus and reluctant to abandon the things that were so much a part of his commitment to God.

 Significantly, I note the Holy Spirit didn’t compel Peter at that point.
 That’s not how God works.
 He doesn’t overwhelm us or coerce us.
 While the vision occurred three times (for emphasis it seems), and while Peter was pondering it, feeling perplexed, the Spirit took a different tactic.
 He told Peter that three men were looking for him, and he should go with them without hesitation (without distinction, without judging, without overthinking it – just go).

 When the men appeared at Peter’s house, Peter did as he was prompted.
 Peter invited the men in, and the next day he went with them at their request to the house of Cornelius, the Roman (pagan) Centurion.
 The rest of the story is in Acts 10:23-48.